yveskaufmann/HTW_FunktionaleProgrammierung/readme.txt

-Homework and Exercises for the course: Functional Programming in Erlang
+Homework and Exercises from the course: Functional Programming in Erlang